-- B. Topic "management of waste" (list of indicators) - 75.
-This topic includes indicators on: - (a) The amount of waste collected and transported to treatment facilities or final disposal; - (b) The amount of waste treated and disposed of by type of treatment and disposal (e.g., reuse, recycling, composting, incineration, landfilling, other);
+(a) The amount of waste collected and transported to treatment facilities or final disposal;

+(b) The amount of waste treated and disposed of by type of treatment and disposal (e.g., reuse, recycling, composting, incineration, landfilling, other);

-- (c) The physical infrastructure for waste treatment and disposal, including the number and capacity of treatment and disposal plants; - (d) Other relevant information.
-See FDES topic 3.3.2. - 76.
-These indicators were previously part of the theme "I. Waste" and are listed in table 23.
+(c) The physical infrastructure for waste treatment and disposal, including the number and capacity of treatment and disposal plants;

+(d) Other relevant information.
+See FDES topic 3.3.2.

+79. These indicators were previously part of the theme "I. Waste" and are listed in table 25 below.

-Table 23 Indicators of the topic "management of waste"
+Indicators of the topic "management of waste"

-ID Name of indicator Priority indicator Comments I-3.2 National recycling rate, tons of material recycled (SDG indicator 12.5.1) Yes Breakdown by waste stream similar to related European Environment Agency indicators; PEEA uses "Recycling rate of municipal solid waste, including composting and anaerobic digestion" I-3.3 Recovery rate of construction and demolition waste A Y I-2.2 Proportion of hazardous waste treated, by type of treatment (SDG indicator 12.4.2) Yes I-2.3 Stock of hazardous waste at the end of the year I-4.3 Proportion of urban solid waste regularly collected and with adequate final discharge out of total urban waste generated, by cities.
+ID Name of indicator Priority indicator Comments I-3.2 National recycling rate, tons of material recycled (SDG indicator 12.5.1) Yes Breakdown by waste stream similar to related European Environment Agency indicators; PEEA uses "Recycling rate of municipal solid waste, including composting and anaerobic digestion" I-3.3 Recovery rate of construction and demolition waste I-2.2 Proportion of hazardous waste treated, by type of treatment (SDG indicator 12.4.2) Yes I-2.3 Stock of hazardous waste at the end of the year I-4.3 Proportion of urban solid waste regularly collected and with adequate final discharge out of total urban waste generated, by cities.
 (SDG indicator 11.6.1) I-4.2 Diversion of waste from landfill (amounts of waste deposited in landfills, by type of waste category)